Northwest Sinfonietta

 Vivaldi Violin Concerto in D Major, Grosso Mogul

 Audience favorites Rachell Ellen Wong and David Belkovski return to bring nature-inspired soundscapes from the Baroque era to life with Northwest Sinfonietta strings.
-The inventive genius of Telemann, Vivaldi and Biber will surprise and delight you, with trilling birdsong, croaking frogs and even mewling cats.
-Let Northwest Sinfonietta entertain you and your family with a magical concert this holiday season.
+With trilling birdsong, croaking frogs and even mewling cats, let Northwest Sinfonietta entertain you and your family with a magical concert this holiday season.

 Rachell Ellen Wong, violin